Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Rational angles

-For $X$ to be CAT(0) it is necessary that \begin{itemize} \item the girth of each $\lk_v$ is $\geq 2\pi$, \item the Gaussian curvature of $\sigma_T$ at any interior point of $T$ is $\leq 0$, \item the sum of geodesic curvatures in any two distinct triangles at any interior point of a common edge is $\leq 0$, and \item $X$ is simply connected. \end{itemize}
+For $X$ to be $\mathrm{CAT}(0)$ it is necessary that \begin{enumerate}[(a)] \item the girth of each $\lk_v$ is $\geq 2\pi$, \item the Gaussian curvature of $\sigma_T$ at any interior point of $T$ is $\leq 0$, \item the sum of geodesic curvatures in any two distinct triangles at any interior point of a common edge is $\leq 0$, and \item $X$ is simply connected. \end{enumerate}

+Note that condition (c) can be justified exactly as in the proof of \cite[Thm~7.1]{Babu}.
+Condition (a) follows from Lemma~\ref{lem:link}, since we can assume without loss of generality that each edge of $X$ containing~$v$ is contained in a triangle of $X$, and $\overline{S}_v$ is $\mathrm{CAT}(1)$ by \cite[II.3.19]{BH}.

-While it seems that these conditions are also sufficient (one would need to couple the ideas from \cite{Babu} and \cite{BH}), only under the following conditions this has been verified in the literature.
+While it seems that (a)--(d) are also sufficient conditions for $X$ to be $\mathrm{CAT}(0)$ (one would need to couple the ideas from \cite{Babu} and \cite{BH}), only under the following assumptions this has been verified in the literature.

-\begin{itemize} \item $X$ is locally finite \cite[Thm 7.1]{Babu}, or \item $X$ is an $M_\kappa$ complex with $\kappa\leq 0$ and there are only finitely many isometry classes of $\sigma_T$ \cite[II.5.2 and~II.5.4]{BH}, or \item $X$ is the space $\bf{X}$ for the tame automorphism group \cite[Thm~A]{LP}. \end{itemize}
+\begin{itemize} \item $X$ is locally finite \cite[Thm 7.1]{Babu}, or \item $X$ is an $M_\kappa$ complex with $\kappa\leq 0$ and there are only finitely many isometry classes of $\sigma_T$ \cite[II.5.2 and~II.5.4]{BH}, or \item $X$ is the space $\bf{X}$ for the tame automorphism group $\mathrm{Tame}(\mathbf k^3)$ \cite[Thm~A]{LP}. \end{itemize}